(This review has been updated on 11/22/2017)

 Once you get some stuff synced you’ll see some of your stats start showing up across the top.
 You can click some of your stats to get a few graphs and such.
 There’s also a nice quick knowledge base over on the right with help about syncing and other related things concerning each syncing site, with a bit of info.

 You can also fill out your profile, have a profile pic, and connect to Facebook, Twitter, and Google+.

 The nice thing about this site is that in addition to sites like Runkeeper and Strava it also syncs to websites like Fitbit (so does FitnessSyncer.com), Withings, Jawbone (so does FitnessSyncer.com), and Nike+.
 A note here – it syncs to the sites, not the devices themselves.

 That’s about it, it does the job as it’s supposed to.
 Though right at the moment of this posting they were having trouble with Garmin Connect not working with the site.
 I imagine they will get this figured out soon.

-In closing I want to thank Collin from Tapiriik, Gero from CopyMySports.com, and Eric of Fitnesssyncer.com for getting back to me and allowing me to use logos and screenshots and such for this blog posting.
+In closing I want to thank Collin from Tapiriik, Gero from CopyMySports.com, Eric of Fitnesssyncer.com, and Juan of SyncMyTracks for allowing me to use logos and screenshots and such for this blog posting.
 They all do an excellent job and provide a much-needed service, so try out their sites and support them if you are able to.